 Inhale, lift your arms toward the ceiling.

-Exhale, tuck your chin to your chest and begin to roll up one vertebra at a time, reaching your arms forward as you peel your spine off the mat.
+Exhale, tuck your chin to your chest, and begin to roll up 1 vertebra at a time, reaching your arms forward as you peel your spine off the mat.
 Keep the movement slow and controlled.

 At the top, sit tall for a moment, then begin to exhale and roll down slowly, scooping your belly and articulating your spine back to the mat, returning to the starting position.